ITV/servicebox/example/src/main/tut/README.md

 ## Detailed example

-Please refer to [this subproject](example) for a more detailed example illustrating how to fully integrate the library with `scalatest`.
+Please refer to [this module](example) for a more detailed usage example illustrating how to integrate the library with `scalatest`.

 ## Key components